 I found myself super early on a Monday in Soho, London, waiting for an appointment at 10.30.. so I was looking for a place to work.
 Luckily coffee shop Flat Planet opens its doors at 8am.
 The interior is cosy and the atmosphere is relaxed and laid back.
 Downstairs they have more spaces where you can work quietly and the staff will just leave you be.
 I didn't have any of their flatbread, since I was there only for breakfast, but I might go back sometime and try it out.

-In the UK there are three different ways to work as a freelancer or contractor; Sole Trade, Umbrella Company or Limited Company.
+In the UK there are three different ways to work as a freelancer or contractor; As a Sole Trader, through an Umbrella Company or as a Limited Company.
 What the best option for you is, depends on your situation.
-In this blog post I try to explain in a simple way the differences between them.
-I also made a list of the Pros and Cons on each one of them and an illustration on how they will impact your income.
+In this blog post I will try to explain in a simple way the differences between them.
+I also made a list of the Pros and Cons on each one of them.

 An Umbrella Company basically acts as your employer.
 You submit the amount of hours you worked online and they handle the rest.
 They invoice the client and pay you after the deduction of Tax, National Insurance, any expenses you made and of course.. their own fee.
 This way you don't have to deal with the paperwork.
 You enjoy the freelance lifestyle, but technically you are an employee of the Umbrella Company.

 When you set up a Limited Company you become the Director of your own business.
 You can also set up a company with multiple people / shareholders.
 There is quite a bit of paper work that goes into it, but in this way your company is responsible for its own legal and financial decisions.
 It's finances are separated from your personal finances and your company pays you a salary.
 Any profit that you make is owned by the company and Corporation Tax has to be paid on this.
 Whatever is left can be withdrawn from the business by the Director as Dividends.
 And this is more tax-efficient!